Georgia women's football championship: History

 In 2004 a league was established.
 It ran for six years in the form of mini-tournaments.
 It was eventually disbanded for monetary reasons and limited player numbers.

 The number of teams varied from year to year.
 In 2008 there were 4 teams, 7 in 2009 and 5 in 2010.

 Renewed interest in women's football lead to a new improved league 2014.
 After years of hiatus a national championship was played in cup style in August 2014.

-The current iteration of the Georgian National Women’s Football Championship began on 26 April 2016.
-Six teams contest the title: Iveria (Khashuri), 35th Football School (Tbilisi), WFC Lanchkhuti, Hereti (Lagodekhi), Martve (Kutaisi), and WFC Adjara.
-The teams now play two rounds of games which determine the country’s strongest women’s football club.
-The 2016 season ended on 28 October.
+The league seasons resumed on an annual basis in 2016.
+The number of participating teams was increased from six to 14 by 2020, which required forming another league.
+Liga 2 was launched the next year with eight members.
+In 2025, the women's championship consists of 24 teams split into two leagues.

+Since 2025, the Georgian Football Federation has also established a national U15 League to strengthen the development pathway for women's football in Georgia.

+Structure

+The league season is divided into two parts.
+The first phase comprises a regular tournament with home and away games.
+After 18 matches, the top four teams form Championship Group while the bottom six clubs take part in Relegation round.
+The team finishing in 10th place is relegated automatically and the 9th-placed team participates in playoffs against the Liga 2 runners-up.

+Seasons run on a full year system, running from spring to autumn.

+Current season

+The current iteration of the Women’s League began on 9 March 2025 with ten teams contesting the title.

+The clubs are listed below in alphabetical order.